ChristopherOBerry/pokeslow/README.md

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Red and Blue.
+This is a fork of the disassembly of Pokémon Red and Blue by the folks at PRET.
+I've decided to fork this repository for a fun project, focused on Slowpoke, Slow Version!

+//////ORIGINAL README

 It builds the following ROMs: